LevitatingOrange/sheet-music-rasterization/README.md

 ```

 This procedure uses sensible defaults, but make sure to look into each script to find ways to reduce file size, optimize quality, as you wish.

+# TODOS
+* [ ] At github actions so that image is build and available for everyone.